Nutrients - what you need to know

 In 2015, the Scientific Advisory Committee of Nutrition (SACN) published a review of the evidence on the role of carbohydrates (including sugars) and health.
 The report concluded that free sugars should account for no more than 5% of daily dietary energy.

 Cutting down on saturated fat can lower your blood cholesterol and reduce your risk of heart disease.
 One of the easiest ways to reduce your saturated fat intake is to compare the labels on food products and choose the products with the lowest saturated fat content.
-When shopping, you should check the label and the use the nutritional information to make an informed decision.

 In Northern Ireland, the foods that contribute most to saturated fat intake are: